 This category is weighted at 75% on the CLDF and includes: curriculum, specialized education, degrees, licenses or areas of expertise.
-Employee received zero points out of a possible ten (10) points in this category; a score much lower than other employee's within her competitive level.
-Employee claims that she was not given credit for her Master's Degree in Education.
-16
+Employee received a total of three (3) points out of a possible ten (10) points in this category; a score much lower than other employee's within his competitive level.
+His weighted score is twenty-two and a half (22.5) points.
+Employee argues that the documentary evidence does not support the score afforded to him.
+Employee claims that the school principal lied about him in the evaluation form.